St George's House,

 Shoe shine girls Boot & shoe inspection by Miss Knocker and one of the Boy's Masters

-Some of the boys doing there stint of lawn mowing duties.
+Some of the boys doing their share of lawn mowing duties.

 Deus vult